patrick330602/lang/README.md

 # lang
-This is a collection of programming languages
+This is a file collection of programming languages of following:

+- brainfucks
+- lisp
+- perl
+- shellscript